 This Approach is based on the following set of principles.
-These principles should be followed when applying the methodology in the Approach and analyzing the resulting reserves.
+These principles should be followed when applying the methodology in the Approach and analyzing the resulting reserves.1 a.
+The principles should be considered in their entirety.

 Principle 1: Methodology will appropriately capture the degree of risk underlying the product being valued, particularly the magnitude of "tail risk".
 In other words, the higher the risk, the higher the reserve.